InspectlyMads/cameraly/README.md

 final rawRotation = await OrientationChannel.getRawRotationValue();
 ```

-The orientation detection works by using a method channel to communicate with native platform code:
+The orientation detection works by using a dedicated method channel to communicate directly with native platform code:

-- **Android**: Uses `WindowManager.getDefaultDisplay().getRotation()` to get the exact device rotation
+- **Android**: Uses `WindowManager.getDefaultDisplay().getRotation()` to get the exact device rotation value
-- **iOS**: Uses `UIDevice.current.orientation` to get the device orientation
+- **iOS**: Uses `UIDevice.current.orientation` with fallback to `UIApplication.shared.statusBarOrientation`

-This approach is more reliable than using Flutter's MediaQuery or view padding, especially for distinguishing between landscape left and landscape right orientations on Android devices.

-The `CameralyController` automatically uses this system to ensure photos and videos are captured with the correct orientation, but you can also use it directly in your app if needed.
+This approach is far more reliable than using Flutter's MediaQuery or view padding, especially for distinguishing between landscape left and landscape right orientations.
+The `CameralyController` automatically uses this system to ensure photos and videos are captured with the correct orientation.

 ## Initialization